What Should I Do If My Landlord Enters Without Permission? Know Your Rights

 | Australia (most states) | 24–48 hours | Varies; Queensland requires 24 hours, Victoria requires 24 hours |

-These figures reflect general standards.
-Your specific lease and local tenancy laws may set a higher standard, which the landlord must also follow.
-If your lease states 48 hours’ notice but local law only requires 24, the landlord must give you 48.
+Your lease and local tenancy laws may set a higher bar.
+If your lease requires 48 hours’ notice but local law only requires 24, the landlord must give you 48.

-Understanding tenant privacy rights means knowing that the notice requirement is not a formality.
-It exists to give you time to prepare, to be present if you choose, and to object if the stated reason is not legitimate.
+The notice requirement is not a formality.
+It gives you time to prepare, to be present if you choose, and to object if the stated reason is not legitimate.

 What Form Does Notice Need to Take?

-A landlord telling you in passing that they might stop by, or sending a casual message like “I’ll come check on something tomorrow,” may not satisfy the legal notice requirement in your jurisdiction.
+A landlord mentioning in passing that they might stop by, or sending a casual text like “I’ll come check on something tomorrow,” may not meet the legal notice standard.

 Written notice is the standard that holds up.
 This means a message delivered in a way that creates a clear record, such as: